-Equipment will is inspected and maintained in accordance with the manufacturer's recommendations.
-The frequency of inspection will depend upon the item.
+Equipment is inspected and maintained in accordance with the manufacturer's recommendations.
+The frequency of inspection depends upon the item.
 A detailed description of the Facility inspections and maintenance including scheduled frequency and lamp equipment maintenance (with photos) is provided in Table 8-1 in Section 8.
 The inspection schedule is followed for conducting routine preventative maintenance.
-If equipment or associated parts are found to be faulty or worn out, the equipment will be repaired or replaced as soon as practical.
-Proper equipment and supplies will be available for use at the Facility during hours of operations to ensure the continued and proper operation of the Facility.
+If equipment or associated parts are found to be faulty or worn out, the equipment shall be repaired or replaced as soon as practical.
+Proper equipment and supplies are available for use at the Facility during hours of operations to ensure the continued and proper operation of the Facility.

 4.0 EMERGENCY PROCEDURES AND HAZARDOUS WASTE CONTINGENCY PLAN

 The purpose of this document is to describe the Emergency Procedures and Hazardous Waste Contingency Plan (Plan) for the Lighting Resources Facility and its operations pursuant to Title 40 CFR Part § 264, Subpart D, and Chapter 62-737 F.A.C.
-The provisions of this Plan will be carried out immediately whenever there is a medical emergency, or a fire, explosion, or spill / release of hazardous waste or hazardous waste constituents (mercury and other) which could threaten human health and/or the environment (in accordance with Title 40 CFR § 264.51(b)).
+The provisions of this Plan are to be carried out immediately whenever there is a medical emergency, or a fire, explosion, or spill / release of hazardous waste or hazardous waste constituents (mercury and other) which could threaten human health and/or the environment (in accordance with Title 40 CFR § 264.51(b)).
 This Plan outlines specific responsibilities and procedures for the prompt and effective response to an emergency situation.
 This Plan is organized by the following sections:

 Emergency Responsibilities of Emergency Coordinators,